SteveBarnett/Remixing/_thinking/map/index.md

     - There's exploring and realising, playing hide and seek.
 - **The cosmos is consciousness as a verb.**
     - Consciousness is the cosmos becoming more aware of itself.

+---

+Previous edition: [MAP 2025](/thinking/map/2025/).
+The current version is a fairly big revamp and I wanted to keep a copy of the old one.